Details for Teachers

 1. Introduction

 The Mercy Foundation Youth Awards is a competition open to high school students across Australia from Years 7 – 12.
 Each year, the Mercy Youth Awards encourages students to gain an understanding of social justice issues in Australia and how we can work to address these issues.
-This year our focus is on homelessness.
-This unit can be incorporated into parts of the syllabus including Science, English, Art and RE Studies.
+This year our focus is about Peace.
+You might incorporate the competition into the syllabus in English, Art and RE Studies.

 2. Competition Details

-2) Each entry must include a written paragraph (no longer than 100 words) that explains the photo (ie what does home mean to me).
+b) Each entry must include a written paragraph (no longer than 100 words) that explains the photo.

-3) AND fill out the Ending Homelessness quiz on the online entry form.
+c) AND fill out the brief quiz on Peace on the online entry form.

 3. Important Notes: